The right way to remove SNS nails at home

 5

-Tidy and hydrate your natural nails
+Hydrate your natural nails

-Main image credit: @kyliejenner
+Main image credit: @jet_black_ginger

 Erin Docherty is a Beauty Writer for BEAUTYcrew, Beauty Editor for Women's Health magazine and a Grooming Writer for Men's Health magazine.
 She has a keen interest in cosmeceutical skin care and is currently working on minimising her 9-step skin care routine – because ain’t nobody got time for that.
 When she’s not writing about the latest beauty news, or applying copious amounts of serum, you can find her spending all her money in Sephora.